CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-1/0x01_Day-2/README.md

 5. Within the `<main>` section, include a heading (`<h1>`) with a meaningful title for your web page.
 6. Create a section for displaying cat images.
 You can use the `<img>` element to display at least three cat images.
 Here are some stock photo links for different cat breeds:
    - Siamese Cat: <a href="https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcST4vFqkon9beoNKaEGwJsaFJTR7l61rtMhYJgvHEWuc0QT5ajF">Click to view image 1</a>
-   - Maine Coon Cat: <a href="https://media.istockphoto.com/id/819476630/photo/portrait-of-maine-coon-cat-on-black-background.jpg?s=612x612&w=0&k=20&c=-LjNMvz5RQOIczZS3QhI0ElDyi8a2esqbB-OT8QLkak=">Click to view Imaage 2</a>
+   - Maine Coon Cat: <a href="https://media.istockphoto.com/id/819476630/photo/portrait-of-maine-coon-cat-on-black-background.jpg?s=612x612&w=0&k=20&c=-LjNMvz5RQOIczZS3QhI0ElDyi8a2esqbB-OT8QLkak=">Click to view Image 2</a>
    - Persian Cat: <a href="https://media.istockphoto.com/id/1135793728/photo/white-persian-cats.jpg?s=612x612&w=0&k=20&c=UeroNOVgXc3wUrR_tIBhT1uH_iAoH_ZZo9I95_L-mqU=">Click to view image 3</a>
 7. For each cat breed, provide the following information using appropriate HTML elements: